opennebraska/foodinspections/_posts/2014-01-17-inspections_for_id_sorted.md

 ### Response

-Sends back inspections for a given firm.
+Sends back inspections for a given firm, sorted by date.

 ```Status: 200 OK```
 ```[